tj-actions/changed-files/README.md

 >     However, this action will handle spaces in file names, with a recommendation of using a separator to prevent any hidden issues.
 >
 >     ![Screen Shot 2021-10-23 at 9 37 34 AM](https://user-images.githubusercontent.com/17484350/138558767-b13c90bf-a1ae-4e86-9520-70a6a4624f41.png)
+>
+> *   Forwarding changed file names directly to another command can let a file named like a flag (e.g. `--config=evil.cjs`) inject options into that command.
+Prefer the JSON output (`json: true`) consumed into a bash array with the `--` separator.
+See: [#2880](https://github.com/tj-actions/changed-files/issues/2880)

 ## Migration guide 🔄